-My newest work, "Executive Order 9066" is hitting closer to home - the work is influenced by personal and family history and addresses the internment of 120,000 Japanese Americans in 1942.
+The work, Executive Order 9066 has hit close to home - the work is influenced by personal and family history and addresses the internment of 120,000 Japanese Americans in 1942.
 This event dramatically changed the Japanese American psyche and is to this day is still a vague segment of history to most Americans.